Harcarse History, Family Crest & Coats of Arms

 Early History of the Harcarse family

-Another 192 words (14 lines of text) covering the years 1254, 1296, 1306, 1325, and 1539 are included under the topic Early Harcarse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harcarse research.
+Another 96 words (7 lines of text) covering the years 1254, 1296, 1306, 1325, and 1539 are included under the topic Early Harcarse History in all our PDF Extended History products and printed products wherever possible.

 Harcarse Spelling Variations